 - Website maintenance

-- Scheduling blog posts
+- Copy edit and schedule blog posts

-- Keeping your calendar up to date
+- Keep your calendar up to date

 - Screen incoming emails and calls